nicoquant/PricingDerivatives/README.md

 The script, also, gives access to the pricing of Asian and different type of Barrier options which are done under monte carlo simulation (have to be completed).
 A function which allows to build a portfolio of options and to observe the greeks of the portfolio(only availible for Binary and European so far) is also availible.

-# Volatility_smile.py: Newton-Raphston algorithm applied to volatility smile curve building
+# Volatility_smile.py: Newton-Raphston algorithm applied to the construction of the volatility surface
 In this script, one can find the construction of the volatility smile using Newton-Raphston algorithm.
 One can be inspired by this script to prove that the BS assumption of constant volatility does not hold on the real market.

 Note: I am aware that errors/ wrong implementations are possible and I please you to send me an email if you notice an (some) error(s).
 It would be very helpful, and will help me to improve myself.